- How to Install Windows 10/8/8.1/7 From USB Drive

 In the legacy MBR format, hard drives can have up to 4 primary partitions with NTFS/FAT32 format and boot files are stored inside the system partition, usually C drive.
 However, in the UEFI mode a FAT32 partition is required for storing the boot files.
-This is in addition to the standard system drive, which is usually NTFS formatted.
-Furthermore, for UEFI Bios mode the hard drive must be initialized as GPT format.
+This is in addition to the standard system drive, which is usually ANTS formatted.
+Furthermore, for UEFI Bios mode the hard drive must be initialised as GPT format.

 4. UEFI Boot Reference Table:

 In order to simplify the booting process, we have created a UEFI/MBR boot table as shown below.
 The area in green shows the conditions for a successful booting process, whereas the area shown in red displays a failed booting process.
-The coloumn (Legacy\Uefi) is better known as CSM boot mode.
+The column (Legacy\Uefi) is better known as CSM boot mode.
 If you can match the settings of your hardware (motherboard), bootable USB/CD drive and internal hard drive, only then your system will boot correctly.